Local versions of sum-of-norms clustering: Introduction

 The utility of the gradient functional \cref{eq:Jinftydef} in the proof of \cref{thm:maintheorem} is apparent in \cref{prop:limitinggivescentroids} below.
 This proposition states that when $\lambda$ is large enough, the minimizer of the gradient functional recovers the centroids of the connected components of the support of the measure $\mu$.
+The critical $\lambda$ is identified in terms of the $L^\infty$ norm of the solution to a PDE arising from the first-order conditions for the minimizer.
+We expect that further information about the behavior of the limiting functional could be obtained by further studying this PDE.

-The gradient clustering functional \cref{eq:Jinftydef} only makes sense for smooth measures.
+As mentioned, the gradient clustering functional \cref{eq:Jinftydef} only makes sense for smooth measures.
 In order to show the convergence of the minimizers of the weighted clustering functionals \cref{eq:Jdef} on empirical distributions, we need to relate the minimizers of the finite-$\gamma$ problem for empirical distributions to the minimizers of the finite-$\gamma$ problem for smooth distributions.
 We do this by proving a stability result with respect to the $\infty$-Wasserstein metric $\mathcal{W}_{\infty}$, which is \cref{prop:Winftystability} below.
 This works in combination with a quantitative Glivenko--Cantelli-type result for the $\infty$-Wasserstein metric proved in \cite{GS15}, and recalled in \cref{prop:glivenkocantelliwinfty} below.
 However, since the latter result only holds for connected domains, we also need to truncate the exponential weight in \cref{eq:Jdef}, which is done in \cref{sec:truncation}.